jestann/jive-race/README.md

 - Integrate team membership functionality with API.
 - Add markdown rendering for static content.

-The basic component building and design functionality has been built.
+The basic visual components and design functionality have been custom built and integration with the API is in progress.

 ### Implementation